gxwangdi/Leetcode/274-H-Index/README.md

-Looks like sorting, firstly we sort all papers in ascending order, and compare from first to last,   if arr[i] >= arr.length-i, then i qualifies for H-Index.
+Looks like sorting, firstly we sort all papers in ascending order, and compare from  last to 1,  check citations[0] and citations.length first.

-Find the biggest one.
+This is difficult in that, you will need to understand the relationship first, and figure out how to utilize index as extra space.